opensearch-project/documentation-website/_dashboards-assistant/index.md

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards-assistant/edit-conversation-title.png" alt="Editing a conversation name">

-Select the trash icon to delete conversation.
-The confirmation dialog will appear.
-Select “Delete conversation”.
+Select the trash can icon to delete conversation.
+Once the confirmation dialog appears, select **Delete conversation**.
 The conversation is now deleted from your chat history.
-A snapshot of the delete interface is shown in the following image.
+A snapshot of the interface is shown in the following image.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards-assistant/delete-conversation.png" alt="Deleting a conversation">

 ### Sharing a conversation through Notebooks

 You can use [Notebooks]({{site.url}}{{site.baseurl}}/observing-your-data/notebooks/) to save your conversations.
-To use this option, select `Save to notebook` from the dropdown menu on the right-side of **OpenSearch Assistant**.
-Enter a name for the notebook and save it.
-All conversations (questions and responses) between you and the large language model (LLM) will be saved to this notebook.
-The following snapshot shows a save notebook interface.
+To use this option, select **Save to notebook** from the dropdown menu on the right-side of **OpenSearch Assistant**.
+Enter a name for the notebook, then select **Save**.
+All conversations (prompts and responses/questions and answers) between you and the large language model (LLM) will be saved to this notebook.
+The following snapshot shows an example interface.

 <img width="400px" src="{{site.url}}{{site.baseurl}}/images/dashboards-assistant/save-conversation-to-notebook.png" alt="Saving a conversation through Notebooks">

-You can open your saved notebook or view a list of other notebooks by going to **Observability** > **Notebooks**.
-The following snapshot shows the the Notebooks interface in OpenSearch Dashboards.
+You can open the saved notebook or view a list of other notebooks by going to **Observability** > **Notebooks**.
+The following snapshot shows the Notebooks interface in OpenSearch Dashboards.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards-assistant/conversation-in-notebook.png" alt="List of conversations saved in Notebooks">